balamurali27/derp-/README.md

-# derp-
+# derp

-yo, this is my first project
+yo, this is my first project.

+derp means stupid by the way XD